Portland Progress

 Status: In Progress

 Update: Identified land use policy opportunities around TOD through ReCode Phase II’s land use code evaluation (2021).
-Developing land use code amendments related to TOD under ReCode Phase II (updated December 2022)
+Released drafted TOD zoning language in ‘first wave’ of ReCode Phase II changes for public review (2023).

 Transformative potential: Equitable, regenerative, resilient